samnabi/wonderful-waterloo-recovery/README.md

 WonderfulWaterloo.com data recovery
 ===========================

 WonderfulWaterloo.com, a thriving, vibrant community for urban issues in Waterloo Region, has been taken offline.
-Its future in uncertain.
+Its future is uncertain.
 But archived copies of its content are scattered around the web.
 Hopefully we can rebuild some of what was lost.

 How can I help?
 ===============